 During the warehouse accident claims process, you may be asked to attend an independent medical assessment.
 The reports from this assessment can be used with the Judicial College Guidelines (JCG) to help determine what the value of your general damages payout could be.

-The JCG is a document containing guideline compensation brackets for different types of physical and mental injuries.
+The JCG is a document that contains guidelines for compensation brackets for various types of physical and mental injuries.

 What Else Can Warehouse Accident Compensation Cover?